apache/parquet-format/VariantEncoding.md

 Each `offset` is a little-endian value of `offset_size` bytes, and represents the starting byte offset of the i-th string in `bytes`.
 The first `offset` value will always be `0`, and the last `offset` value will always be the total length of `bytes`.
 The last part of the metadata is `bytes`, which stores all the string values in the dictionary.
+All string values must be UTF-8 encoded strings.

 ## Metadata encoding grammar